int128/gradle-ssh-plugin/README.md

 If you are planning to release with specification change breaking backward compatibility, create `groovy-ssh-acceptance-test` branch on Gradle SSH Plugin to pass the acceptance test.

-### Release

-Push a versioned tag to GitHub and CI will upload the artifact to Bintray.